 Dynamic Data – The solution of the EMS State Estimator is imported to the Market network applications (currently, every five-minutes).
 This data is referred to as the dynamic data portion of the FNM.
 The dynamic data is a snapshot of the EMS State Estimator result that indicates actual operating conditions of the power system at a given time.

-Supplemental Data - Supplemental applications provide the following information to the FNM:
+Supplemental Data – SMDM and EMMS provide the following information to the FNM:

 Contingency definitions